Spiritual Crises as the Cause of Paranormal Phenomena

 The Czech-american psychiatrist Stanislav Grof has made a pioneering work mapping different types of spiritual crises, which I below, on the background of my own experiences, present in a slightly reworded version:

 The awakening of Kundalini.
-Described as a snake-like energy, which in spiralform moves ifself from the foot of the spiral column up in the head, while it opens a line of psychological centers, called chakras (see my articles The awakening of kundalini, and What are chakras?).
+Described as a snake-like energy, which in spiralform moves ifself from the foot of the spiral column up in the head, while it opens a line of psychological centers, called chakras (see my articles The awakening of kundalini, and, The Nine Gates of Middle-earth).
 The phenomenon is especially known in connection with the Indian Tantrism.

 The shamanic crisis.
 At the beginning of his career the shaman often goes through heavy ordeals, the so-called initiation crisis.
 The initiation often includes a journey to the underworld, where the shaman aspirant goes through terrible ordeals with diverse demons and other mythological creatures.
 As in the hero´s journey the initiation often culminates in the experience of death, dismemberment and extinction.
-Typical the extinction then is followed by resurrection, rebirth and ascension into heavenly regions.
+Typical the extinction then is followed by resurrection, rebirth and ascension into heavenly regions - see: Plastic Shamanism versus the Traditional Shamanic Awakening.

 Close encounters with UFOs.
 Experiences of unusual light phenomena, communication with aliens, or experiences of being abducted by aliens, or of travelling with them to other worlds.